-The Assurance Risk & Quality team led by the Assurance Risk & Quality Partner George Kazamias, provides consultation on quality and risk management matters and assists engagement teams in complying with PwC Network risk management policies PwC's audit guide, policies, guidance, templates, professional accounting and auditing standards and technical alerts on new developments are located in electronic repositories and are available to all Partners and members of staff.
-Consultation teams are responsible to update and/or develop additional policies and guidance where necessary, to comply with local legislative and regulatory obligations.
-Such updates and new developments are communicated to Partners and members of staff via email alerts and during mandatory training courses.
+The Assurance Risk & Quality team led by the Assurance Risk & Quality Partner George Kazamias, provides consultation on quality and risk management matters and assists engagement teams in complying with PwC Network risk management policies.
+PwC's audit guide, policies, quidance, templates, professional accounting and auditing standards and technical alerts on new developments are located in electronic repositories and are available to all Partners and members of staff.
+Risk & Quality consultation teams are responsible to update and/or develop additional policies and guidance where necessary, to comply with local legislative and regulatory obligations.
+Such updates and new developments are communicated to Partners and members of staff via email alerts and during mandatory training courses and are available in electronic repositories.